intmus/inttheory22-23/_17-mode-mixture/a1-ex-intromodemix.md

 ---
 layout: chapter
-title: 17a Examples - An introduction to mode mixture
+title: 17a Lesson - An introduction to mode mixture
 abc: true
 ---